iankorf/blast-primer/README.md

 ## BLAST

-Unfinished section

-## bl2seq examples to follow above
+### bl2seq

 Bl2seq performs a comparison between two sequences (either protiens or nucleotides) using either the blastn or blastp algorithm.
 The command compares a sequence against either a local databse or a second sequence.

 Let's compare the two protiens Gallus gallus and Drosophila melanogaster.
 They should be in the files `dm.fa` and `gg.fa`.

 ```
-bl2seq -i gg -j dm -p blastp
+bl2seq -i gg.fa -j dm.fa -p blastp
 ```

 Once this command is run, you should see an output detailing the alignment of the two sequences.